esteeschwarz/HU-LX/mdbook/workflow/src/e1_exmaralda2.md

 ![][image-2]

+- here you insert the speaker abbreviation as label from the .pdf (e.g. MIM), the language used in the transcript and the L1/L2 if named in the questionaire
-- edit the transcript metadata
+- edit the transcript metadata:

 ![][image-3]

 ![][image-4]

-- here you insert the speaker abbreviation as label from the .pdf (e.g. MIM), the language used in the transcript and the L1/L2 if named in the questionaire
-**actualisation:** import the file \<LLDM\_metadata-template.exb\> from the box according to the following:
+**actualisation:** to manage the transcript metadata you can import the file \<LLDM\_metadata-template.exb\> from the box according to the following:

 ![][image-5]